boltgolt/howdy/README.md

 If you encounter an error that hasn't been reported yet, don't be afraid to open a new issue.

+### Uninstalling

+There is an uninstaller available, run `sudo python3 /lib/security/howdy/uninstall.py` to remove Howdy from your system.

 ### A note on security

 This script is in no way as secure as a password and will never be.
 Although it's harder to fool than normal face recognition, a person who looks similar to you or well-printed photo of you could be enough to do it.